The psychedelic crisis: bad trip

 To be clear, this is a compilation of suggestions on how to deal with anxiety.
 If you have your own way, like meditation, that is just as valid if not more valid.

 Objective: To understand that the panic being felt and negative thoughts/ideas/beliefs experienced are nothing more than a product of a negative mindset caused by the panic reaction.
-If specific anxiety occurs, to transition to general anxiety.

 You think "oh shit, this terrible thing is happening ! (aliens/devils/murdering friends, etc)" and this sets you down the path for increases in anxiety.
 The path for opposing anxiety begins with the recognition that you are simply experiencing an anxiety reaction and that is all